Mayor of Los Angeles: Succession

-In the case of an office vacancy, the city council has a choice to appoint a new mayor or to hold a special election.
-The replacement, if appointed, will serve until the next regularly scheduled primary for a city general election.
-If any portion remains on the term, a special election will be held to elect a candidate to serve the remainder of the term.

 The mayor is subject to recall by registered voters if at least 15 percent of eligible voters sign a recall petition within 120 days of the first day of circulation.
 If the petition is successful, a special election is held asking whether the incumbent should be removed and who among a list of candidates should replace the incumbent.
 If the recall is successful, the replacement candidate with the majority of votes succeeds the ousted incumbent.
 If no replacement candidate receives a majority of the votes, a special runoff election is held between the top two candidates.

+If the mayor resigns, the City Charter gives the Los Angeles City Council the power to appoint an interim mayor through the end of the term and/or the power to call a special election.

 Elections

+The mayor is elected to a four-year term, with a limit of two consecutive terms, and is officially nonpartisan by state law, although most mayoral candidates identify a party preference.

-The mayor is elected in citywide election and follow a two-round system.
+The mayor is elected in a citywide election and follows a two-round system.
 The first round of the election is called the primary election, with the candidate receiving a majority of the vote in the primary is elected outright.
 If no candidate receives a majority, the top two candidates advance to a runoff election, called the general election.
 The city charter allows for write-in candidates for the primary election, but not for the runoff in the general election.
-The mayor is elected to a four-year term, with a limit of two consecutive terms, and is officially nonpartisan by state law, although most mayoral candidates identify a party preference.

-Elections for mayor were held in odd-numbered years from 1909 until 2013.
+Elections for mayor were held in odd-numbered years from 1909 until 2017.
 In October 2014, the Los Angeles City Council recommended consolidating city elections with gubernatorial and presidential elections in even-numbered years in an effort to increase turnout.
 On March 3, 2015, voters passed a charter amendment to extend the term of the mayor elected in 2017 to five and a half years.
 From 2022 and onward, mayoral elections will be consolidated with the statewide gubernatorial elections held every four years.

 The most recent election was held in November 2022.
 Politician Karen Bass defeated businessman Rick Caruso.